 Like most modern cars, the intake and exhaust camshafts on the Mark 6 are driven by a chain attached to the crankshaft instead of a belt, like in old vehicles.
 Volkswagen has moved away from traditional rubber belts because a metal chain has a much longer lifespan.

 Unfortunately, this is not the case with the CCBZ engine, as it regularly fails.
-The original design had a large metal ring used to help guide the chain as it rotates.
-Over time as the chain and tensioner wear, tolerances become looser, and the ring and tension cylinder proved to be inadequate.
+The original design had a large metal ring to help guide the rotating chain.
+Over time, as the chain and tensioner wear, tolerances become looser, and the ring and tension cylinder prove inadequate.
 Some failures occurred under 5,000 miles.
-When the tensioner fails, the valves come into contact with the pistons destroying the engine.
+When the tensioner fails, the valves come into contact with the pistons, destroying the engine.

-Faced with having to recall tons of one of its best-selling models, Volkswagen acted fast in creating a new design with a thick metal plate instead of a flimsy ring.
-This seems to have solved the issue, but failures still can occur since the chain and tensioner are both wear items
+Faced with having to recall tons of one of its best-selling models, Volkswagen quickly created a new design with a thick metal plate instead of a flimsy ring.
+This seems to have solved the issue, but failures still can occur since the chain and tensioner are both worn items

 2. Water Pump

-You know about the cooling system if you have ever raised a wrench in anger at a Volkswagen.
+You know about the cooling system if you have ever angrily raised a wrench at a Volkswagen.
 Volkswagen water pumps are made of plastic and are one of the most common issues you will encounter.

 Heat cycling is the main reason why the pump leaks.
-When plastic gets hot, it expands, and when it cools, it contracts.
+When plastic gets hot, it expands and contracts when it cools.
 As a result, the plastic becomes brittle over time, cracking and warping the housing.
-Changing the water pump is no walk-in the park either, as it is located under the intake manifold and sits flat against the block.
+Changing the water pump is no walk in the park, as it is located under the intake manifold and sits flat against the block.

-You must remove the intake manifold to install a new water pump, which requires triple square, Torx bits, and tough fingernails.
+You must remove the intake manifold to install a new water pump requiring triple square, Torx bits, and tough fingernails.
 Owning a Volkswagen Product will require this part to be replaced at some point, but in my opinion, that is better than owning a BMW and mopping your driveway every two weeks.

 3. Carbon Build Up

 While replacing your water pump, looking at the back of the valves would be a great idea.
 Direct injection engines are designed to deliver fuel directly to the combustion chamber.
-The fuel will burn more efficiently, resulting in increased power production, fuel economy, and reduced emissions.
+The fuel will burn more efficiently, increasing power production, fuel economy, and reduced emissions.
 Since no fuel passes over the back of the intake valve, it cannot naturally remove the carbon that builds up.

 Over time, the carbon layer on the valve gets thicker and thicker.
-It causes a host of issues, such as rough running, ticking sounds, and a lack of power when the cylinder does not seal properly.
+It causes issues such as rough running, ticking sounds, and a lack of power when the cylinder does not seal properly.
 To remedy the issue, you can go about it in two ways.

 First, take it to a reputable Volkswagen shop.
-Some high-end repair facilities use walnut blasters, a fine mixture of crushed walnuts or sand that is blown on the carbon part and then vacuumed off.
+Some high-end repair facilities use walnut blasters, a fine mixture of crushed walnuts or sand blown on the carbon part and then vacuumed off.